autowarefoundation/autoware/ros/src/computing/perception/localization/packages/ekf_localizer/README.md

 # Functions

-## timer callback
+## in timer callback with *predict_frequency*
 Calculate *predict* and *update* at constant intervals in timer callback.
 The purpose of perform *update* at timer callback is to avoid large position (or velocity) changes due to low period measurement, such as NDT matching.
-If the callback period is faster than the sensor period, the same value is used for update, but because the algorithm can deal with sensor time, so there is no lack of consistency.
+If the callback period is faster than the sensor period, the same sensor value is used for update.
+Note that since the algorithm can deal with sensor time delay, there is no lack of consistency in using the same sensor data.

 ## measurement data callback